socmag/s2geometry/README.md

 # S2 Geometry Library

-THIS IS A FORK WHOSE ONLY PURPOSE IS TO REMOVE THE DEPENDENCIES UPON THE GOOGLE LOGGING (GLOG) AND GOOGLE FLAGS (GFLAGS) LIBRARIES
+THIS IS A FORK!!!

+REMOVES DEPENDENCIES ON GLOG and GFLAGS LIBRARIES
 IT IS INTENDED FOR USE IN STATIC LINK USE CASES

 ## Overview